 Students will learn to develop, implement, assess, and modify curricula based upon the ten thematic strands outlined by the NCSS.
 The curriculum will be based on constructivism and inquiry based learning reflecting the standards.
 Students will explore ways that children come to learn about themselves and others and will develop methods for integrating the social studies across the curriculum.
-Prerequisites: EDUC 202 and EDUC/SPED 215, PPSTs passed.
+Prerequisites: EDUC 202 and EDUC/SPED 215, PAPAs passed.
 Current Clearances needed.
-Normally taken the semester before student teaching.